-The Gig Harbor Garden Tour celebrates its 16th year in 2013.
-The annual tour of a handful of private gardens over a two-day period has grown to include a pre-tour dinner and auction, seminars with gardening experts, art poster and calendar sales, and the ever-popular, hand-painted Adirondack chair raffle.
-With more than 1,300 garden enthusiasts from the greater Puget Sound region expected to attend the tour this year, the entire community of Gig Harbor seems to be involved in one capacity or another.
+The Gig Harbor Garden Tour celebrates its 18th year in 2015.
+The annual tour of private gardens over a two-day period has grown to include a pre-tour speaking event, art poster and calendar sales.
+With more than 1,000 garden enthusiasts from the greater Puget Sound region expected to attend the tour this year, the entire community of Gig Harbor seems to be involved in one capacity or another.

-TCC Gig Harbor is still the tour’s main beneficiary; however, with a broader mission “to promote
+TCC Gig Harbor is still a tour beneficiary; however, with a broader mission to promote

 donations has grown.